 Hosting is not the same as registration.
 Hosting provides the storage space and network access for your website.
-See chapter 5 (page 29) for details.
+See chapter 33 (page 154) for details.

-7.3 Rented vs Owned
+35.3 Rented vs Owned

 Domain names are normally not actually owned.
 Instead, technically, they are rented on a year-to-year basis.
 They are acquired by paying money to a domain registrar.
-Even so, it is commonly acceptable to say you "own" your domain name.
-But we will not be confused about that.